Racial battle fatigue: On African American male students

+On Latino students

-A 2014 research study assessed if Latino/a/x students experience similar psychological and physiological stress responses on college campuses following racialized incidents that Smith described for African American males.
+A 2014 research study assessed if Latino students experience similar psychological and physiological stress responses on college campuses following racialized incidents that Smith described for African American males.
 They found that the common experiences of racial microaggressions were interpersonal, non-verbal, institutional, racial jokes and remarks, low teacher expectations, and false assumptions based on stereotypes.
-Moreover, they upheld that Latino/a/x experience more psychological stress because of racial microaggressions.
-As such, the stress responses highlighted by racial battle fatigue is quantitively linked to Latina/o/x students.
+Moreover, they upheld that Latino experience more psychological stress because of racial microaggressions.
+As such, the stress responses highlighted by racial battle fatigue is quantitively linked to Latino students.

 Limitations

 The African American male experiences described in the earlier studies conducted cannot be generalized to other people of color, females, or African American females.
-The study assessing Latina/o students with racial battle fatigue had a small sample size and did not differentiate between gender.Smith and his research teams have addressed this criticism in more recent studies.
+The study assessing Latina/o students with racial battle fatigue had a small sample size and did not differentiate between gender.
+Smith and his research teams have addressed this criticism in more recent studies.
 For instance, in his study, "The Impact of Racial Microaggressions Across Educational Attainment for African Americans (Smith, W.A., Franklin, J.D., & Hung, M, 2020), there was an effective sample size over 3,000 participants.
 Additionally, many other researchers using the racial battle fatigue framework have similar or greater sample sizes in their study.